His briefing on Monday – The New York Times

 -

-It was not until about a month that China notified the World Health Organization, saying that there was nothing to worry about.
-But it was too late: hundreds of millions of people at that time were going to travel for the Lunar New Year.

-Thousands of travelers left Wuhan to go to other major cities, and about 85 percent of those infected went undetected, the researchers estimated.
+When Chinese officials blocked Wuhan and acknowledged that the virus could spread among humans, it was too late: local outbreaks had already spread throughout the world.

-Our data journalists He analyzed the movements of hundreds of millions of people to show why the most extensive travel restrictions in human history have not been enough to stop the coronavirus outbreak.
+Our data journalists He analyzed the movements of hundreds of millions of people to show why the most extensive travel restrictions in human history could not prevent a pandemic.
+The researchers believe that about 85 percent of infected travelers went undetected, even though they were still contagious.

-To carry out: Even a perfect answer may not have contained the spread, but there were holes and gaps in the overall response that are now clearer.
-When Chinese officials recognized the risk of person-to-person transmission on January 21, local outbreaks were already planted in major cities.
-And international travel continued as usual for several weeks.
+Yesterday: The chief emergency expert at the World Health Organization said countries would defeat the virus only if their blockades and travel restrictions were accompanied by rigorous efforts to find and isolate not only infected people but also their contacts.

+Looking back: One of our former correspondents examined notable epidemics of the past century, such as the Spanish flu and Ebola.
+"Globalization may have united humanity in unequal chains of trade and profit," he writes, "but it did not dissolve the primary fear of the uncontrolled pestilence that has been buried in human consciousness for millennia."

 This is what is happening the most.

-United States-North Korea: President Trump offered to help the country's coronavirus outbreak in a letter to its leader, Kim Jong-un, according to North Korean officials.
-The North expressed its gratitude for the offer.

-Exchange of prisoners from Iran: The country released French academic Roland Marchal, an official from the French president's office said, in exchange for an Iranian engineer detained on charges that he had violated US sanctions against Tehran.
+Prisoner exchange: Iran has released French academic Roland Marchal, a French official said.
+In exchange, France released an Iranian engineer who was detained on charges of violating US sanctions against Tehran, Iranian state media reported.

-Croatian earthquake: Prime Minister Andrej Plenkovic He urged residents to maintain social distancing, even as they recovered from the effects of a 5.3-magnitude earthquake that was felt in the Balkans and the largest to hit Zagreb in 140 years.

-Snapshot: Above, a nurse treating patients at Walter Reed Hospital in Washington, D.C., during the 1918 Spanish flu pandemic.
-We We review a century of epidemics to give context to the current one.
+In soocer: Liverpool finally hoped to win the Premier League championship this season.
+This is how the dream fell apart.

-Exploration: How do we talk about travel when you're stopping?
-New York Times Travel is reaching out to readers to contribute to our first reader-generated "36 Hours,quot; column.
+Question: How do we talk about travel when you're stopping?
+Our travel desk is compiling your first "36 hours,quot; column generated by the reader.

 What we are seeing: This video on Twitter.
-"It is a group of Italian mayors and local leaders lashing out at people who do not obey the decrees that require people to stay home," writes Jason Horowitz, our head of the Rome office, who covered the coronavirus pandemic even through from their own quarantine.
+"It is a group of Italian mayors and local leaders attacking people who do not obey the decrees that require people to stay home," writes Jason Horowitz, our head of the Rome office, who has covered the coronavirus pandemic even to through their own quarantine.
 "I loved that,quot;.

 Now a break from the news